 Our aim is to raise interest in film and other arts as modern forms of the ancient tradition of story telling, and to use this to support the strengthening of connections to our ancestors and our culture.
 We believe that storytelling is a means to gain wellness and communication skills that foster strength and success.

 We hope that by watching film about and by Indigenous people, our community will be able to see itself beautifully reflected on screen.
 We believe in the power of storytelling, and its transformative capacity to alter human lives.

-We offer in community workshops for groups of children and teens.
-These can be tailored to fit your local needs and interests.
+We offer in community workshops for groups.
+These can be tailored to fit your needs and interests.
 Our model is based on îethka pedagogy.
 We work with each student and see them as the individual that they are, as well as part of a community that needs them.
 Each student has a story, and it is our goal to help them find a voice that is confident and clear to tell their stories.

 In our programs, youth work independently or as small teams to fully create a film from conception to finished digital project.
-We can utilize Alberta curriculum guidelines for primary and secondary schools in building our programs, which touch on various aspects of story and literature as well as develop technical and social skills.
-Students come away from the project with a completed DVD of their work, as well as several tools and worksheets to keep.
+We can utilize Alberta curriculum guidelines for primary and secondary schools in building our programs, which touch on various aspects of story and literature as well as develop technical skills.
 Our methods rely on professional equipment, but we also utilize your local community’s capacity to teach students how they can continue to tell stories with the resources that they have.
-We offer several different packages, but we are also willing to work with you to create the right learning experience for your learners.
+We work with you to create the right experience for your learners.
 Workshops typically include around 25 hours of training, as well as a screening event for your community.
-Either we bring it, or you provide it, but in the tradition of our people… there will always be food!
+Either we bring it, or you provide it, but in the tradition of our people… there will always be food.